vic-ma/howtodismantle.github.io/_posts/2024-11-02-Pimp-my-GETT-How-to-integrate-the-GETT-Blackline-Smart-Panel-PC-with-Peakboard.md

 ![image](/assets/2024-11-02/050.png)

-Let's say we want to give the buttons a white border.
-And we want the border to turn orange when the corresponding screen is activated.
+Let's say we want to give the buttons a white light.
+And we want the button to turn orange when the corresponding screen is activated.
+The following screenshot shows how we do this.

-The following screenshot shows how to call the `SetMultipleKeyColor` function.
+We use the `SetMultipleKeyColor` function.
 We set the five inactive buttons to white (color code `#FFFFFF`).
 And we set the active one to orange (color code `#FFA500`).

 Also, here's a website for [converting hex codes and RGB values](https://www.rapidtables.com/convert/color/hex-to-rgb.html).

 ![image](/assets/2024-11-02/060.png)

-In our script, we don't change the color at the exact same time that we change the screen.
+In our script, we don't change the colors at the exact same time that we change the screen.
 We use the activation event of a screen to start a timer of 300ms.
 Once that timer expires, we change the colors.

 The reason for this is that it always takes some factions of a second before the screen loads.
 The added delay makes the screen show up at the exact same time that the buttons change color.